Are you ready to take action?

-In a recent episode of Magic Words: Principles for Conjuring Personal & Professional Growth I shared a story attributed to Christopher Columbus.
+In a recent episode of Magic Words: Principles for Producing Personal & Professional Growth I shared a story attributed to Christopher Columbus.
 As the story goes, when Columbus sailed across the Atlantic to the “New World” there were those who criticized him, saying that anyone could have made the same voyage.
 To this, Columbus simply replied: “Yes, but I am the one who actually did!”

 This story may or may not be true (as with many of the stories we’ve been told about Columbus) but its sentiment points to a common truth: whenever someone does something significant there will always be someone to rain on the parade.

 During my formative years as a magician the urban shaman David Blaine became a household name with his 1997 television special David Blaine: Street Magic.
-The special did something unique by emphasizing the exaggerated audience reactions rather than focusing in the magic that Blaine performed.
+The special did something unique by emphasizing the exaggerated audience reactions rather than focusing on the magic that Blaine performed.
 Before the show was even over I could already hear magicians the world over chastise the 24-year old magician, accusing him of having no stage presence and only using standard magic props.
 The overwhelming consensus was that any other magician could have been the star of the show.

 We could debate the validity of their arguments, or acknowledge how the ego is always willing to work overtime, but this would ignore the fact that if something is possible then there will always be empowered people to bring it to life.
 Yes, many magicians could have made audiences scream, laugh, yell, and jump up and down on camera the way Blaine did, but in 1997 it happened to be David Blaine who actually did it.